iniffur/BankTest/README.md

 npm test -- --coverage
 ```

-The rest of the program can be interacted with in the node REPL - and example of which with the output being shown below:
+The rest of the program can be interacted with in the node REPL - an example of which with the output being shown below:

 ![Screenshot](./images/Screenshot_2022-10-25_184050.png)